Area S19

 INDIVIDUAL RESPONSIBILITIES

 Ensure you are present as much as possible for each stage of the video production.
-Complete your production summary and analysis of the film and hand in to Mr Halverson. |

 GROUP RESPONSIBILITIES